There are as many opportunities to grow money as there are people with great ideas. ?Here?is a survey of types of investment...Read more

 However, in most cases what Medicare calls a "reasonable charge" is less than what a doctor or other medical provider normally charges for a service.
 Whether a Medicare beneficiary must pay part of the difference between the Medicare-approved charge and the provider's normal charge depends on whether or not the provider has agreed to participate in the Medicare program.

-If your doctor does not participate in Medicare and does not accept assignment, the rules are different.
-Non-participating doctors can charge 20 percent of the approved amount plus up to an additional 15 percent more than the Medicare-approved amount.
-Non-participating doctors can also charge you for the care upfront and request that you bill Medicare, while doctors who accept assignment cannot.
+If your doctor does not accept assignment, the rules are different.
+Non-participating doctors can charge beneficiaries 20 percent of the approved amount plus up to an additional 15 percent more than the Medicare-approved amount.
+Non-participating doctors can also charge you the entire bill for the care upfront and request that you bill Medicare for reimbursement, while doctors who accept assignment cannot.
+Note that if you have Medigap plans F and G, they will cover the additional 15 percent charges (however, as of January 1, 2020, plan F is no longer sold).

 For more information about Medicare, click here.